House Rules

 The prices available to a trader for buying and selling goods are calculated as follows, as a percentage of the good's base price.

-The various quality levels within each category all use the same set of dice roll results, but modified as follows: For middle quality goods, add 10 when calculating buy price and subtract 10 when calculating sell price.
-For high quality goods, add/subtract 20.
-For superior quality goods, add/subtract 30.
+The various quality levels within each category all use the same set of dice roll results, but modified as follows: For middle quality goods, add 10 when calculating buy price.
+For high quality goods, add 20.
+For superior quality goods, add 30.
 For a merchant with sufficient starting capital, the extra value per ton of high-end goods means that these goods can still earn a trader more money more quickly, but to do so successfully requires careful planning, high skill, patience, and/or luck.
 Note also that it may not always be possible for high quality and superior quality goods to be bought or sold on poor, low-tech, or low-population planets.

 Determining buying and selling prices for each category generally takes 1 hour of asking around, visiting potential suppliers/purchasers, and/or searching the holonet.
 Prices for all quality levels of a category are determined simultaneously with a single roll.
 Thus, determining buying and selling prices for all industrial goods would take 1 hour, while scoping out the entire speculative trade market for a given world would generally take 3 hours.